pareshppp/smol-course/README.md

 We can discuss the process in this [discussion thread](https://github.com/huggingface/smol-course/discussions/2#discussion-7602932).

+## Future of this course

+This course will soon be re-released on Hugging Face Learn!
+Stay tuned for updates.

 ## Course Outline

 This course provides a practical, hands-on approach to working with small language models, from initial training through to production deployment.